TyckoLab/CloudASM/README.md

 - `CONSECUTIVE_CPG`: the minimum number of CpGs with significant ASM in the same direction, in a given ASM DMR.
 - `SNP_SCORE`: the minimum score in ASCII required for SNP nucleotides in a read.
 If the score is too low, we could not tell which allele is included in the read.

-What the pipeline does, briefly, is the following:
+The pipeline is designed to run the following steps sequentially:

+1. Create a bisulfite-converted genome from the reference genome that was chosen.
 1. Unzip fastq files and split them into smaller files.
-2. Trim each pair of fastq files
+1. Trim each pair of fastq files
-3. Align each pair of fastq files
+1. Align each pair of fastq files
-4. Merge BAM files per chromosome and prepare them for variant calling.
+1. Merge BAM files per chromosome and prepare them for variant calling.
+1. Net methylation calling
+1. 1

+## Pipeline overview

+The pipeline follows these steps:

+1.
+2. Unzip fastq files and trim them in 12M-row fastq files.
+3. Trim and align each pair of fastq files.
+Split the output BAM file in chromosome-specific BAM files.
+4. Merge all BAM files per chromosome.
+Remove duplicates.
+Perform net methylation.
+5. Perform SNP calling.
+6. Compute allele-specific methylation.

 ## Bioinformatics packages used in CloudASM

-1. Bismark for

-Our pipeline requires a very specific combination of genomics packages.
-We have put together a Docker-generated image on Cloud Build at `gcr.io/hackensack-tyco/wgbs-asm`.
+- bowtie2-2.1.0
+- samtools-0.1.19
+- bedtools2
+- Bismark_v0.19.0
+- cutadapt-1.4.2
+- TrimGalore-0.4.5
+- picard-tools-1.97/picard-tools-1.97
+- jre1.7.0_25
+- BisSNP-0.82.2

+All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.

 ## Installation